[weglot_switcher]

 In this video, Firat Kesgin demonstrates the "gaze transfer" exercise from vestibular rehabilitation.
 This exercise trains the 'fast focusing of images after rapid head movements'.

-In this video, Firat Kesgin demonstrates the "gaze sequence" exercise from vestibular rehabilitation.
+In this video, Firat Kesgin demonstrates the "gaze pursuit" exercise from vestibular rehabilitation.
 This exercise trains 'following fast-moving objects'.

 Balance exercise